webpack/webpack-dev-server/README.md

 	// if set it will load this URL as content page
 	// it will default to undefined

-	middleware: {
 	// webpack-dev-middleware options
-	},
+	// you can use all options of the middleware

 	webpack: {
 		// webpack options
 		// ...
-		watch: true // recommended

-		/* defaults:
-		output: "bundle.js",
+		output: {
-		debug: true,
-		filenames: true,
-		watch: true
-		*/
+			filename: "bundle.js"
+			// use "bundle.js" as filename if you don't provide a own content page }
 	}
 };
-new Server(entryPoint, options).listen(port[, host]);
+new Server(webpack(/*...*/), options).listen(port[, host]);
 ```

-entryPoint should be an absolute path.
-It may be prefixed with loaders.

 ## Contributing

-The client scripts are build with `npm run-script postinstall`.
+The client scripts are build with `npm run-script prepublish`.

 ## Lisence

-Copyright 2012 Tobias Koppers
+Copyright 2012-2013 Tobias Koppers

 [MIT](http://www.opensource.org/licenses/mit-license.php)